 PE = m.c²

-which is the speed at which the magnetic attraction between an electron and its proton is greater than the electron's centrifugal force.
-The two particles come together and create a neutron.
+which is the velocity at which the magnetic [field] attraction between an orbiting electron and its proton is greater than the electron's centrifugal force.
+The two particles come together and create a neutron (Fig 1).

-There is absolutely no reason why matter cannot travel faster the speed of light in free-flight.
+There is no reason why matter cannot travel faster than the speed of light.

-Kristian Huygens gave us the relationship between acceleration and velocity; v² = 2.a.R
+Kristian Huygens gave us the relationship between acceleration and velocity; v² = a.R

-and Henri Poincaré showed us that E = m.c² ⁽¹⁰⁾, which today is generally believed to represent kinetic relativism
+and Henri Poincaré showed us that E = m.c², which today is generally believed to represent kinetic relativism.

-but now we know that gravitational energy is twice kinetic energy in circular orbits (e.g. in atoms): PE = 2.KE = m.v²
+But we now know that it defines the potential energy in circular orbits in proton-electron pairs: PE = -2.KE = m.v²

-If we assume a limiting gravitational energy that will trap light, it is probably equivalent to that defined by Henri Poincaré, i.e. for any specified mass; m.c² = m.2.g.R
+If we assume a limiting gravitational energy that will trap 'light', it must be equivalent to that defined by Henri Poincaré, i.e. for any specified mass; m.c² = m.g.R

 E = m.g.R → m.

-i.e. if 2.g.R ≥ c² for a given force centre, light will have insufficient energy to escape its surface.
+i.e. if g.R ≥ c² for a given force centre, light will have insufficient energy to escape its surface.

 c² in this famous equation therefore represents a limiting gravitational acceleration that may be used to define the gravitational energy required to trap light, and the formula becomes: